Darrekt/within-react-native/README.md

   - Store page listing
   - Assets (Hire a designer)

-## Todos and bugs
+### Todos and bugs

+- Password reset
+- Loading spinner and initial state instead of onboarding
 - Alert for asking permissions, pre-empt the user that the app needs to restart
-- Back button should minimise modal, not close app
 - Filters should be per-session
 - Todo completion should be per-session so multiple devices dont give it more laps
 - Dropdown deadlines with todos (RNE accordion)
-- Password reset

-## Proposed Features
+### Miscellaneous proposed features

 - Fitting to individual users maximum attention
 - Breaking down large tasks (by time) into smaller periods